At a Glance

 The matrix also considers innovation across different time horizons.
 Companies implement shorter projects to deliver immediate value and maintain momentum while also investing in long-term projects to exploit more significant growth opportunities.

 Using the innovation growth-share matrix to assess market size and potential, along with the competitive landscape, provides data to align the company's business growth strategy with a balanced innovation portfolio.
+Innovation dashboards are the best tool to roll up this data and display the most essential metrics.

 The Point is This